hyperkarmic/Simon-week1-homework/README.md.txt

 4)Between lines 22-55 <div> tags converted to section tags (converted to semantic tags)

 5)Alt attributes added on all six image elements

+6)Div tags turned to 'aside tags' at lines 60/88